Slavery in ancient Greece: Economic role

 All activities were open to slaves with the exception of politics.
 For the Greeks, politics was the only occupation worthy of a citizen, the rest being relegated wherever possible to non-citizens.
 It was status that was of importance, not occupation.

 The principal use of slavery was in agriculture, the foundation of the Greek economy.
 Some small landowners might own one slave, or even two.
 An abundant literature of manuals for landowners (such as the Economy of Xenophon or that of Pseudo-Aristotle) confirms the presence of dozens of slaves on the larger estates; they could be common labourers or foremen.
 The extent to which slaves were used as a labour force in farming is disputed.
 It is certain that rural slavery was very common in Athens, and that ancient Greece did not have the immense slave populations found on the Roman latifundia.

 Slave labour was prevalent in mines and quarries, which had large slave populations, often leased out by rich private citizens.
-The strategos Nicias leased a thousand slaves to the silver mines of Laurium in Attica; Hipponicos, 600; and Philomidès, 300.
+The strategos Nicias leased a thousand slaves to the silver mines of Laurion in Attica; Hipponicos, 600; and Philomidès, 300.
 Xenophon indicates that they received one obolus per slave per day, amounting to 60 drachmas per year.
 This was one of the most prized investments for Athenians.
-The number of slaves working in the Laurium mines or in the mills processing ore has been estimated at 30,000.
+The number of slaves working in the Laurion mines or in the mills processing ore has been estimated at 30,000.
 Xenophon suggested that the city buy a large number of slaves, up to three state slaves per citizen, so that their leasing would assure the upkeep of all the citizens.

 Slaves were also used as craftsmen and tradespersons.
 As in agriculture, they were used for labour that was beyond the capability of the family.
 The slave population was greatest in workshops: the shield factory of Lysias employed 120 slaves, and the father of Demosthenes owned 32 cutlers and 20 bedmakers.

 Ownership of domestic slaves was common, the domestic male slave's main role being to stand in for his master at his trade and to accompany him on trips.
 In time of war he was batman to the hoplite.
 The female slave carried out domestic tasks, in particular bread baking and textile making.